Child Care Policy, Strategy and Principles

 The Care Planning, Placement and Case Review Regulations 2010 and associated guidance.

-It is largely directed towards the work that Children's Services undertakes with Children in Need and Children Looked After which is carried out in partnership with all sectors of the Council and with other statutory, independent and voluntary sector services.
+It is largely directed towards the work that Children's Services undertakes with Children in Need, Children supported by Child Protection Plans, and Children Looked After which is carried out in partnership with all sectors of the Council and with other statutory, independent and voluntary sector services.

 1.2 Policy Statement

-In Children's Services, we will work to ensure that all children have the best chances in life to achieve their full potential.
+In Children's Services, we will work to ensure that all children and young people have the best chances in life to achieve their full potential.
 Consideration of children's welfare and best interests will always be at the centre of our work.

 All children and young people have the right to have their physical and mental health safeguarded and promoted.
 They also have the right to live a healthy lifestyle.